Vaibhavbhaskarr/Save-text-as-file/README.md

 </html>
 ```

 In the HTML file, the script.js and the style.css files are linked.
 After which we have added the main components of our code.
 We have a `textarea` which has a `placeholder` "Enter something to save".
 There is a dummy default text "Hello Programmmerzzzzz".
 Then there is another textfield which is for the "Enter file name".
-Then comes the `Save as` option, where we use `Select`
+Then comes the `Save as` option, where we use `Select` tag for our drop down menu.

+For the `option` we select the **MIME value** which is the identifier which indicates the nature and format of the document.

+- The MIME value for a text file (txt) is *text/plain*.
+- The MIME value for a javascript file (.js) is *text/javascript*.
+- The MIME value for a html file (.html) is *text/html*.
+- The MIME value for SVF file (.svg) is *image/svg+xml*.
+- The MIME value for a Doc file (.doc) is *application/msword*.
+- The MIME value for a PPT file (.ppt) is *application/vnd.ms-powerpoint*.

+Lastly a button is added, which will be used as the `Save as text file` button.